Guide

 We provide actionable changes towards staff training, benefits, flexible working arrangements, and more.
 Creating a more inclusive environment for your staff is possible for organisations of any size and budget.

-Cynnal Cymru are the real Living Wage Accreditor for Wales.
+Cynnal Cymru are the real Living Wage accreditor for Wales.
 Check out how you can become a Living Wage Employer.

 Reassess your suppliers and find new sources for materials in your work.